A McKay correspondence for reflection groups: Dramatis Personae

 \subsubsection{Reflection arrangement and discriminant}

-Let us now recall some facts regarding pseudo-reflection groups $G \leqslant \GL(V)$: \begin{enumerate}[\rm (a)] \item Finite pseudo-reflection groups over the complex numbers have been classified by Shephard and Todd \cite{STo}.
+Let us now recall some facts regarding pseudo-reflection groups $G \leqslant \GL(V)$: \begin{enumerate}[\rm (a)] \item Finite pseudo-reflection groups over the complex numbers have been classified by Geoffrey C.~Shephard and John Arthur Todd \cite{STo}.
 They contain true reflection groups and thus all finite Coxeter groups, i.e., all finite groups that admit a realization as a reflection group over the real numbers.
 Coxeter groups are precisely those true reflection groups that have an invariant of degree $2$, see \cite{OTe}.
 Coxeter groups are moreover the pseudo-reflection groups for which $V$ is isomorphic to its dual $V^*$, see e.g.~\cite[Thm.~31]{Serre}. \item The polynomials $f_i$ in Theorem \ref{Thm:CST} are called the \emph{basic invariants} of $G$.
-They are not unique but their degrees $d_i$ are uniquely determined by $G$ and one has an equality $|G| = d_{1}\cdots d_{n}$.
+They are not unique but their degrees $d_i$ are uniquely determined by $G$ and one has an equality $|G| = d_{1}\cdots d_{n}$ (for a proof of this fact see e.g. \cite{STo} or \cite[Ch.~5, \S 5, no.~3, Corollary to Theorem 3]{BourbakiLIE4-6}).
+Note that $S^G=K[f_1, \ldots, f_n]$ is a graded polynomial $K$-algebra, with $\deg f_i=d_i$.